paulveillard/cybersecurity-endpoint-security/README.md

 ##  `What is Endpoint Security? `

-You'll often find the term **endpoint** used to describe systems, servers, and other types of devices that need
+You'll often find the term **endpoint** used to describe systems, servers, and other types of devices that need protection.
+In computing, the term endpoint refers to pretty much anything connected to the network, and endpoint security refers to solutions designed to protect them.

+In this guide,

 GRR, MIG, and osquery are endpoint-security solutions that allow investigators to inspect the systems of their infrastructure in real time.